LBD-Hackers/consolid-demo/README.md

 # LBDserver demo reproduction
 This repository aids in locally reproducing an LBDserver experiment.
 The following steps should be taken:

-Before you start, please execute `npm install'.
+Before you start, please execute `npm install`.

 * Initialise a local Solid Community Server, with the customised version to have an associated SPARQL endpoint.
 A prototype can be found [here](https://github.com/LBD-Hackers/SolidCommunity_Fuseki.git).
 * Initialise a [Fuseki backend]().